jin530/LOCA/README.md

 ---

 ## Usage
+Change the experimental settings in `main_config.cfg` and the model hyperparameters in `model_config`. </br>
-You can run `main.py` to train and test the models and change the experimental settings in `main_config.cfg`, and the model parameters in `model_config` . you can also change the options on the command line.
+You can run `main.py` to train and test models.
+Command line arguments are also acceptable with the same naming in configuration files.
+(Both main/model config)

-For example: `python main.py --model_name MultVAE --lr 0.001`
+For example: ```python main.py --model_name MultVAE --lr 0.001```

-Before running the LOCA, you need (1) user embeddings to find local communities and (2) a global model to cover users who are not considered by local models.
+Before running LOCA, you need (1) user embeddings to find local communities and (2) the global model to cover users who are not considered by local models.
-1. Run single MultVAE and EASE to get user embedding and global model:
+1. Run single MultVAE and EASE to get user embedding vectors and the global model:

 `python main.py --model_name MultVAE` and `python main.py --model_name EASE`

-2. You can train the LOCA:
+2. Train LOCA with the specific backbone model:

 `python main.py --model_name LOCA_VAE` and `python main.py --model_name LOCA_EASE`